Dula Bhaya Kag

 Dula Bhaya Kag (25 November 1903 – 22 February 1977) or Kag Bapu was an Indian poet, songwriter, writer, and artist born in 1903 in Sodvadari village, a village in the Saurashtra region, near Mahuva in the Indian state of Gujarat.
 He is mainly known for his work on spiritual poetry relating to Hinduism.
 He was facilitated with Padma Shri award in the year 1962.

 Early life

-He was born in a Charan family in 1903 at Sodvadari, a village of his Maternal Parents.
+He was born in 1903 at Sodvadari, a village of his Maternal Parents.
 "He was very shy in his childhood" told by his relative.
 Kag received a 5th-grade education before leaving to tend his family's cattle and farm.
 Eventually, he became involved in the nationalist movement, and later after the formation of Saurashtra State, donated 650 bigha of his land to Vinoba Bhave's Bhoodan Movement.

 Career

 Kag is known for publishing Kagvani, an eight-volume work consisting of devotional songs (episodes from the Ramayana and the Mahabharata), as well as songs based on Gandhian philosophy and the Bhoodan movement.
 He wrote eulogies for Mahatma Gandhi and Bhave.
 He also wrote many poems on Sonal Aai and Yogiji Maharaj the 4th spiritual successor of Bhagwan Swaminarayan in BAPS Swaminarayan Sanstha.
 He was also known as Bhagat Bapu and Kag Bapu.

 As a result of his literary and political contributions to India, the country awarded him the Padma Shri award in 1962.